UPDATED: Friday, July 3 • Photo: Esther’s Follies by D6 Communications

-District 6 will update this page with links to resources regarding short-term and long-term health concerns, economic resilience, and disaster recovery in the wake of coronavirus, aka COVID-19.
-Bookmark and refer back, as these sites are being updated often.
+District 6 will update this page with links to resources regarding short-term and long-term health concerns, economic resilience, and disaster recovery related to coronavirus, aka COVID-19.
+Please bookmark and visit often.

 CITY OF AUSTIN COVID-19 SITES

-City of Austin is updating COVID-19 and Austin Public Health webpages around the clock with the latest news, guidance, and declarations related to topics like sanitation requirements and restrictions on bars & restaurants to bans on social gatherings.
+City of Austin is updating COVID-19 and Austin Public Health webpages around the clock with the latest news, guidance, orders, and declarations.

-• Austin Public Health Access public healthcare providers and news about WIC, free food deliveries, and more.
+• Austin Public Health (APH) Access public healthcare providers and news about WIC, free food deliveries, closures, privacy practices, and more.